Genre: Action Developer: Sega Enterprises Publisher: Sega Enterprises Players: 1-2 Released: 1991

 Another gem from Sega’s closet of barely known games would be thief based Bonanza Bros., released on the Mega Drive.
 Containing qualities that could be a violent adult based game Sega molded it nicely into something that the younger generation could relate to and also providing a fun yet short challenge for the rest of us.
-Although the premise based on a violence, corruption and theft it still appealed to younger audiences due to the gun blazing, weight dropping, door slamming and zip wiring through walls antics without the premise of anyone one character being violently hurt, unless in a cartoon like fashion.
+Although the premise based on a violence, corruption, and theft it still appealed to younger audiences due to the gun blazing, weight dropping, door slamming, and zip wiring through walls antics without the premise of anyone one character being violently hurt, unless in a cartoon like fashion.

-Bonanza Bros. wasn’t the most violent of games, nor did it have car chases, bullet magnet pedestrians or the volatile feeling as you blast a helicopter from the sky with a rocket launcher.
-What it did contain?
+Bonanza Bros. wasn’t the most violent of games, nor did it have car chases, bullet magnet pedestrians, or the volatile feeling as you blast a helicopter from the sky with a rocket launcher.
+What did it contain?
 Mainly two bumbling burglars called Mike and Spike or Robo and Mobo, whatever you want to call them, trying to bring so called “corrupt” companies down by robbing them of their valuables.

 I have a hunch that the story was changed for its Western release.
 The Japanese seem a lot more lenient when it comes to these so the original story probably put the two good guys in the shoes of the bad guys therefore the bent and twisted policemen seen here were doing their job right in Japan.
 Or maybe not!
 I’ve never played it!

 At first you start looking at the arcade like screen and begin to wonder if you can get rid of the two player split screen view, (which exists on the one player mode by the way) which is a very annoying thing to begin with as you’ll be thinking to yourself in wonder why Sega didn’t create an exclusive one player mode.
 Granted this allows easier access for a friend who wants to jump to your aid in mid game but can be heinous in one player.